syncfusion-content/javascript-docs/js/PivotChart/Services.md

 # ejPivotChart

-PivotChart widget is a lightweight control that reads both OLAP and Relational data source and visualizes it in graphical format with the ability to drill up and down.
-PivotChart uses services to initialize and operate widget and also to export PivotChart to an Excel, Word, PDF or Image document.
+The pivot chart widget is a lightweight control that reads both OLAP and Relational data source and visualizes it in graphical format with the ability to drill up and down. pivot chart uses services to initialize and operate widget and also to export pivot chart to an Excel, Word, PDF or Image document.

 ## WCF/WebAPI Service to populate PivotChart
-You can populate a simple PivotChart with OLAP/Relational data completely from the server-side using WCF/WebAPI service.
+You can populate a simple pivot chart with OLAP/Relational data completely from the server-side using WCF/WebAPI service.
 You can refer the **Getting Started** document available in the following UG documentation section.

 For Relational data source, [click here.](https://help.syncfusion.com/js/pivotchart/relational-getting-started#creating-a-simple-application-with-pivotchart-and-relational-datasource-server-mode)